ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 DMARC has the following high-level goals:

-*  Allow Domain Owners and PSOs to verify their authentication deployment.
+*  Allow Domain Owners and Public Suffix Operators (PSOs) to verify their authentication deployment.

-*  Allow Domain Owners and PSOs to assert their desired message handling for authentication failures for messages purporting to have authorship within the domain.
+*  Allow Domain Owners and PSOs to assert their desired message handling for validation failures for messages purporting to have authorship within the domain.

 *  Minimize implementation complexity for both senders and receivers,